Padam87/KnockoutJSBundle/README.md

 ## Dependencies

 None.
-For testing purposes I used the AcmePizzaBundle, as you can see at OrderFromType.php
+For testing purposes I used my BaseBundle, if you want to test it, you have to include it in your composer.json file too.
+No deps...

 ## Stuff to do